 A Fairfax contested divorce can be lengthy, expensive, and incredibly stressful.
 Hiring an experienced Fairfax contested divorce lawyer can help ensure that the process is resolved as quickly as possible.

 A contested divorce is when both spouses cannot come to an agreement on one or more issues in the divorce.
 When this happens, a judge may have to decide on these issues for them.

-As you may have guessed, the proceedings in a contested divorce can take significantly longer than with an uncontested divorce.
+As you may have guessed, the proceedings in a contested divorce can take significantly longer than with an uncontested divorce, more about the different types of divorce in Virginia, here.
 Most couples find the process is more expensive and stressful.

 Why Do I Need a Fairfax Contested Divorce Lawyer?

 With any divorce, even an amicable one, it’s advisable to hire a lawyer.
 Divorce is complicated even in the best of cases.

 Contested divorces are even more complex, with lots of moving parts and rights that need to be protected.
 If the divorce goes to trial, this is not something that you want to handle on your own.

 Even if the case doesn’t go to trial, the discovery phase, which may involve document requests, depositions, and other procedures, is best handled by a lawyer.